 St. Lawrence County Industrial Development Agency Local Development Corporation (Canton Industrial Building): On December 4, 2014, the Agency closed a \$1,400,000 loan from the SLCIDA-LDC consisting of \$700,000 from the River Valley Redevelopment Agency loan fund and \$700,000 from the SLCIDA-LDC revolving loan fund to finance some of the construction costs of the Canton Industrial Building.
 The Agency mortgaged the property to the SLCIDA-LDC as security for the loan.
-The River Valley Redevelopment Agency portion of the loan has a 7-year repayment with a 20-year amortization with an interest rate of 1%.
-The remaining portion of the loan has a 30-year amortization with an interest rate of 11⁄2 of 1%.
+The River Valley Redevelopment Agency portion of the loan had a 7-year repayment with a 20-year amortization with an interest rate of 1%, and was paid off in 2021.
+The remaining portion of the loan has a 30-year amortization with an interest rate of 1⁄2 of 1%.